lwood10@gulfcoast.edu

 Filing a Formal Complaint

-To initiate Gulf Coast State College’s internal complaint procedures, the Complainant must file a formal complaint with the Title IX Coordinator.
-A formal complaint must include, at a minimum, the time, place, and type of Prohibited Act(s) alleged, a factual summary of the reported incident(s), any witnesses, and the name of the Respondent.
+If the complainant does not want to resolve the complaint using the informal resolution process, then to initiate Gulf Coast State College’s internal complaint procedures, the Complainant must file a formal complaint with the Title IX Coordinator A formal complaint must include, at a minimum, the time, place, and type of Prohibited Act(s) alleged, a factual summary of the reported incident(s), any witnesses, and the name of the Respondent.

 The formal complaint procedure begins with an initial meeting between the Complainant and the Title IX Coordinator, in which the Title IX Coordinator will provide the Complainant with a copy of this policy, discuss the formal complaint procedures, offer counseling or other support assistance, and discuss any supportive measures that may be needed.